Lake-Tuggeranong-College/Holocron/E Course/WebDev/_projects/Project 1/Task 1/_slides/Project 1 - Theory.md

 - Easy deployment and scaling simplifies the deployment process.
 - Isolation of applications from the host system enhances security.
 - More efficient use of resources leads to reduced infrastructure costs.

 ---

+# Task

+Follow the steps in the project instructions

+---